OHIO WALLEYE FEDERATION 2023 OFFICIAL RULES

 C. The second NTC spot will be awarded to the highest placing team in the Team Walleye Wars in which both core team members are active TWF members.

-G. For the 2022 season the OWF will be doing a “Buy 3 get 1 Free NTC Side Pot tournament”.
-The first 10 teams to register and pay for the NTC side pot tournaments for the first 3 ILC Qualifiers will be eligible to fish for free in a NTC side pot tournament on qualifier 4 at Chautauqua
+G. For the 2023 season the OWF will be doing a “Buy 3 get 1 Free NTC Side Pot tournament”.
+The first 10 teams to register and pay for the NTC side pot tournaments for the first 3 ILC Qualifiers will be eligible to fish for free in a NTC side pot tournament on Day 1 of the ILC Championship

 · Only teams that register and pay for all 3 side pots tournaments are eligible.